 If, for example, two young people divorce after a brief, childless marriage, it might be fair for them to each walk away with the assets they brought into the marriage, with neither paying the other maintenance.

-On the other hand, suppose a couple have been married for 30 years, with the wife bringing up the children and looking after the home while the husband worked.
-A fair financial settlement might award the wife half the joint assets, including half her husband's pension entitlement and a significant proportion of her husband's income until he retires.
+On the other hand, suppose a couple have been married for 30 years, with the wife bringing up the children and looking after the home while the husband works.
+A fair financial settlement might award the wife half the joint assets, including half her husband's pension entitlement and a significant share of his income until he retires.
 This would reflect the value of the wife's contribution to the marriage as a homemaker and the fact that she would not now be in a position to suddenly start earning a large income.

 If there are children, their needs - including maintenance - are dealt with separately as a priority.